The best careers for INTJ personalities are those professions that cater to the skills and personality traits common among INTJs.

 - Technical Writer

 INTJs are great troubleshooters.
-Finding and repairing a bug in code aligns with the problem-solving skills that INTJs are known for having.
+Finding and repairing a bug in code aligns with the problem-solving skills that INTJs have.
 Thinking up an appropriate solution to problems and discovering causes and effects are important aspects of programming, and INTJs are naturally good at these.

 The freedom to work at the comfort of your own desk and the appeal of improving systems make programming a satisfying INTJ career.

-A software engineer was behind every computer program you enjoy.
+A software engineer was behind every computer program you enjoy, and the field is a good career match for INTJ personality types.
 Software engineers use their creativity to design applications that help people perform various tasks on their computers, smartphones, tablets, and other devices.
-As a software engineer, you upgrade, analyze, and test new software.
-You might also design parts of an application, and update old software.
+As a software engineer, you create, program, analyze, and test new software.

 As a software engineer, the INTJ has several options for their work setup.
 Some developers work alongside computer programmers, but others develop their own code.
 The second option works especially well for INTJs who prefer to work alone and have full control over the product.